1,000+ Opportunities

 IHS Headquarters, Indian Health Service, 5600 Fishers Lane, Rockville, MD 20857 - Find a Mail Stop Office of Clinical and Preventive Services - 08N34 A&B Office of the Director - 08E37A Office of the Director/Congressional and Legislative Affairs Staff - 08E37A Office of the Director/Diversity Management and Equal Employment Opportunity Staff - 08E61 Office of the Director/Executive Secretariat Staff - 08E86 Office of the Director/Public Affairs Staff - 08E73 Office of Direct Service and Contracting Tribes - 08E17 Office of Environmental Health and Engineering - 10N14C Office of Finance and Accounting - 10E54 Office of Human Resources - 11E53A Office of Information Technology - 07E57B Office of Management Services - 09E70 Office of Public Health Support - 09E10D Office of Resource Access and Partnerships - 10E85C Office of Tribal Self Governance - 08E05 Office of Urban Indian Health Programs - 08E65C Freedom of Information Act Notice of Privacy Practices [PDF - 776 KB] Vulnerability Disclosure Policy Language Assistance Available

-Based on current listing details, eligibility includes: Individuals of American Indian or Alaska Native descent, who have successfully completed high school education or high school equivalency, and have been accepted for enrollment or are enrolled in a compensatory, pre-pro… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals of American Indian or Alaska Native descent, who have successfully completed high school education or high school equivalency, and have been accepted for enrollment or are enrolled in a compensatory, pre-pro….
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program